unit-test-json-serialization

 When to Use

-• Testing JSON serialization of DTOs
+• Testing JSON serialization/deserialization of DTOs

-• Testing custom Jackson serializers/deserializers
+• Verifying custom Jackson serializers/deserializers

-• Testing null handling in JSON
+• Testing null handling and missing fields

 Instructions